btnet/WillMcAfeeEatHisOwnDick/README.md

 When the site loads it retrives the `goalRate` and the `currRate` for comparison.
 If the 'GoalRate' is higher than 'CurrRate' then McAfee might be eating his own dick live on TV, else he's not.

-We can get the percentage difference with the following:

-`percDiff = ((currRate-goalRate)/goalRate)*100`

-Additionally we can calculate the goal price parity with the following:
+We can calculate the goal price parity with the following:

 `parPrice = 10^(goalRate * (e/365)) * p`